 Egyptian Yellow guavas are often used in shampoo products due to their fragrance.
 Otherwise, the plant may add a lovely display to your house as it can become a large bonsai.

-Remember this, my friend: no pain no gain.
 To have a successful large crop, water and fertilize your trees regularly.
-The gems await you after two years of planting.
-Moreover, ripe fruits are fresh and juicy, suitable for raw consumption or processing into preserves.
+Fresh and juicy guavas await you after two years of planting.
+They are suitable for raw consumption or processing into preserves.

 The tropical plant is sensitive to cold spells, so move your plant indoors if the temperature drops below 30°F. Similarly, keep an eye on these trees because they are susceptible to any kind of insects